AdobeDocs/campaign-classic.en/help/workflow/using/defining-approvals.md

 ## Expirations {#expirations}

 Expirations are specific transitions that are used in different types of activity, and particularly in approvals.
-An expiration can be used to trigger an action after a given lapse of time in the absence of a response or to pursue the workflow (and assign an approval to a different group, for example).
+You can use an expiration to trigger an action after a given time without response.
+It can also be used, for example, to pursue the workflow and assign an approval to a different group.

 The second tab in the activity approval properties lets you define one or more expirations.
 In fact, you can define multiple expiration types.